harrybournis/capstoned-api-documentation/source/includes/endpoints/users/_users.md

-first_name | string | The first name of the User last_name | string | The last Name of the User password | string | The User's password type | Integer | Either 'Student' or 'Lecturer'
+first_name | string | The first name of the User last_name | string | The last Name of the User password | string | The User's password type | String | Either 'Student' or 'Lecturer'

 ## Relationships